Noleli/trop-analysis/treeviz/bugs.md

 x graph tooltips or something
 x links to prakim in sefaria
-x transition to exit() is weird
-- initial graph loading state (0 high) x window resizing
+x transition to exit() is weird x initial graph loading state (0 high) x window resizing
 - scrollbars in firefox
 x transitions for tree (reshuffle columns?)